The Insurer Can Take Your Statement

-Once you file a workers' compensation claim in Oregon, the workers' compensation rules give insurers many tools to investigate the claim.
-Insurers can obtain your medical records.
-The insurers often have investigators that speak with the employer, co-workers and check your background.
-An insurer can require that you attend a medical examination with a doctor of its choice.
-Insurers will often take your taped statement, and under the workers' compensation, you must agree to provide a statement.
+Once you file a workers' compensation claim in Oregon, the workers' compensation rules allow insurers to investigate your claim.
+Insurers can obtain your medical records, talk to your employer and co-workers, search for prior injury claims you may have filed, and require that you attend a medical examination with a doctor of its choice.
+Insurers will often take and record your statement.
 This article gives you some important tips to help you avoid the fatal mistakes that can kill your claim.

-When you sign a claims form, you are authorizing the insurance company to obtain your medical records, and not just those records related to your on the job injury.
+When you sign a claims form, you are authorizing the insurance company to obtain your medical records, and not just those records related to the on the job injury.
 This authorization also allows the insurance company to speak to your doctors.
 Insurance companies also maintain a "claims index" database.
 The insurance company can use the index to determine if you have ever filed any other insurance claims involving an injury.
-When we meet with a client to prepare for a recorded statement, we half jokingly tell our client that the insurance company knows more about them than they do!
+When we meet with a client to prepare for a recorded statement, we tell our client that in some ways, the insurance company knows more about them than they do!
 In a lot of ways, that is true.

-So, here are some rules to keep in mind when preparing for your statement:
+So, here are rules to remember when preparing for your statement:

 Tell The Truth

 Every time I meet with a client to prepare for a recorded statement, I am reminded that most people are honest.
-Still, I always begin with a caution that the client needs to tell the truth.
+Still, I always begin with a caution that the client must tell the truth.
 Giving false information is guaranteed to kill your claim more than anything else.
-Insurers will compare what you tell them in a statement against what you told the employer, the ER doctor, and your physical therapist.
+Insurers will compare your statement against what you told the employer, the ER doctor, and your physical therapist.
 You will get caught if you are trying to overstate or understate any part of your claim.
 Don't do it.

 Also consider this.
 Insurance companies will not hesitate to hire a private investigator to follow you around, and video record your every movement.
-So if you say something to a claims adjuster, and there is video footage contradicting your statement, your claim will probably be denied, and there will not be a whole lot you can do about it.
+If you say something to a claims adjuster, and video footage contradicts your statement, your claim will probably be denied, and there will not be a whole lot you can do about it.

 Honesty is usually not the issue, but these other issues are.

-Again, giving a recorded statement can be stressful, and at the risk of embarrassment, people sometimes answer questions they really do not understand.
-The interviewer is going to assume that you understood a question if you answered it, so if you do not understand the question, it is your responsibility to ask the interviewer to re-phrase the question.
+Again, giving a recorded statement can be stressful, and at the risk of embarrassment, people sometimes answer questions they do not understand.
+The interviewer will assume that you understood a question if you answered it, so if you do not understand the question, you must ask the interviewer to re-phrase the question.
 It's no big deal, and most investigators are willing to rephrase the question for you.

-This is probably the most frequent mistake clients make when giving statements and sworn testimony.
-Thinking that they are being tested, some people will give an answer just for the sake of giving an answer.
+This is probably the most frequent mistake clients make when giving statements and testimony.
+Thinking they are being tested, some people will give an answer just to give an answer.
 The problem is that if you guess incorrectly, an insurance company will try to make it look like you are being dishonest.

-Another way to avoid guessing is to make it clear in your answer if you are not quite sure about your response.
-Some people will state that they are giving the answer “to the best of their memory,” or will simply add that they are “not exactly sure” about their answer.
-This is a good way to show the adjuster that you are giving as much information as possible, even if you are not 100% sure about your answer.
-Estimates also work well too.
-If you can provide your best estimate in response to any question, you are showing the questioner that you are giving your best effort to give an honest and accurate answer to the question.
+Another way to avoid guessing is to make it clear if you are not 100% confident about your answer.
+Some people will state they are giving the answer “to the best of their memory,” or will simply add that they are “not exactly sure” about their answer.
+This is a good way to show the adjuster you are giving your best response, even if you are not certain.
+Estimates also work well.
+If you can provide your best estimate in response to any question, you are showing the questioner you are doing your best to answer the question honestly and accurately.

 Be careful about responding to questions that include terms like "ever," and "never."
 For example, "Have you ever injured your low back before?"
 "Ever" means "ever."
 There may be that one time you hurt yourself, and it was not a big deal.
 That counts.
 So, if you are not sure, you can say something like, "As far as I know . . . . . "